henryhxu/CSCI4430-ESTR4120/assignment/assignment-1/README.md

 ### Run mininet script

-Within the container, please note that Python 3 is used instead of Python 2.
+Within the container, you may need to use Python 3 is used instead of Python 2.
 This is due to configuration upgrades, but it will not affect the autograding process.
 ```bash
 cd /root/
 python3 assignment1_topology.py